mickael067/MMM-COVID19-SPARKLINE/README.md

 ````
 ## Updating

-To update the module to the latest version, use your terminal to go to your MMM-COVID19-SPARKLINE module folder and type the following command:
+To update the module to the latest version, use your terminal to go to your MMM-COVID19-SPARKLINE module folder and type the following commands:

 ````
+cd MMM-COVID19-SPARKLINE
 git pull
+npm install
 ````

 ## Development